axx2xu/heterodyne/README.md

 ### File Pathing and GPIB Addresses

 - **Calibrated RF Power Calculation:**
-  - Update file paths within the code.
+  - Select file paths in the GUI for:
     - s2p file for RF probe loss.
     - Excel file for RF link loss (no headers, frequencies in column 1, link loss in dB in column 2).

-- **GPIB Addresses:**
-  - Check and label correctly at the beginning of the code.
-  - View connected devices to verify addresses.

-### Python Library, Driver, and Software Installation

-- `pip install pymeasure pyvisa matplotlib scikit-rf numpy pandas openpyxl scipy`
+### Required Installations
 - Install NRP Toolkit.
 - Install VISA Library Passport for NRP.
 - Install NI Max.
 - Install R&S Power Viewer.

-*Installation links can be found in the “requirements” file in the GitHub repository.*
+*Installation links can be found in the “drivers” file in the GitHub repository.*

 ---

-## How to Get To and Run Program
+## How to Get To and Run Program On Offline Computer

 1. Open Visual Studio Code.
 2. Find the directory named “Thomas”.